colliwhopper/python3-projects/README.md

 Toss A Coin - Can't make a decision and don't have a coin?
 Here, this'll do it for you.

 Treasure Island - Input based game using if/elif logic.

+Treasure Map - X marks the spot.
+Replace string in nested list of strings.

 Who Pays(?)
 Game - Play Russian Roulette with who pays the bill.
 Uses str.split, random module and len function.